HazelnutParadise/insyra/Docs/csvxl.md

 > [!NOTE]
 > Currently only support `UTF-8` and `Big5` encoding.

-`csvxl` automatically handles different CSV file encodings, including UTF-8 and Big5.
+`csvxl` supports different CSV file encodings when reading, including UTF-8 and Big5.
 This ensures that all characters (including non-English ones like Chinese) are correctly written into the Excel file or split into CSV files.

+However, when writing to CSV files, only `UTF-8` encoding is supported(and default).

 ## Error Handling